fsncoelho/Rlab/README.md

-# expR
+# My R Lab

 This is the first time I am experimenting R, and GitHub all along.

-So this repo is intended to gather various exercises/projects with RStudio, and it is likely to be a lot of messy junk.
+So this repo is intended to gather various exercises/demos with RStudio, and it is likely to be a lot messy (and crappy).